sophshep/manager-resources/README.md

 ## How I work for my direct reports*

 * To quote [Scott Burns' README](https://docs.google.com/presentation/d/1PE2OmkVykdZYF2QzmJ-ZUHqBAxnnsbnMsd19z3qLWNI/edit#slide=id.g326aa7ae8d_0_178), "I believe managers work **for** their direct reports".
-My job is to help you do your best work.
+My job is to help you do your best work, and these are some ways I do that.

 ### Meetings
 * Every week we will have a 30-minute 1:1.
 This is an opportunity to discuss existential life things, career growth, active projects, or to just shoot the shit.
 What we do with that time is up to you.
 I ask that you fill out the [1:1 issue template](https://github.com/sophshep/manager-resources/blob/master/1-1-issue-template.md) ahead of time to help us make the most of the time.